SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 ---
 # Web Client Customizations

- Adding and modifying existing UI elements and their behaviors are all web client customizations third-parties are able to do by simply modifying the products configuration files.
-While possible, there are downsides to this approach.
-Product upgrades, for example, replaces all existing files and thereby wipe away all modified files.
+Adding or modifying existing UI elements, and associated behaviors, are all possible by simply modifying existing application configuration files.
+However, there are downsides to this approach, such as product upgrades that replaces all existing files and thereby wiping away all customizations.

-A better approach is to define a location not affected by ugrades where configuration overrides reside and adopted at runtime.
+A better approach involves defining a location not affected by ugrades, where configuration overrides are placed and incorporated at runtime.
 The *client configuration provider* helps solve this problem.

 ## ClientConfigurationProvider